What we know - and still don't know - about what led to Tyre Nichols' death - KESQ

 It’s been almost three weeks since a traffic stop in Memphis led to a violent arrest and, three days later, the death of the 29-year-old Black driver.

 Tyre Nichols was hospitalized after he was pulled over on January 7, police have said.
-Five Memphis Police Department officers, who also are Black, were fired after an internal investigation and are facing criminal charges, including second-degree murder charges.
+Five Memphis Police Department officers, who also are Black, were fired after an internal investigation and are facing criminal charges, including second-degree murder.

-Key questions remain unanswered as the nation — already vigilant of how police treat people of color, especially following the mass protests of 2020 — waits for police to release footage of the incident.
+Key questions remain unanswered as the nation — already alert to how police sometimes treat people of color, especially following the mass protests of 2020 — waits for police to release footage of the incident.

 Here’s what we know:

-Note: Correction: A previous version of this story misspelled RowVaughn Wells’ first name.
-Correction: A previous version of this story incorrectly stated the job status of the two Memphis Fire Department personnel put on administrative leave pending the outcome of an internal investigation.
-They have been “relieved of duty” but not fired, said a department spokeswoman, Officer Qwanesha Ward.